planmygarden/react-leaflet-rubbersheet/README.md

 ## Usage

 The `ReactLeafletRubbersheet` component takes the corners of the ImageOverlay and updates the parent on changes via the `onUpdate` handler.
-The `mode` can be one of: 'rotate' and 'distort'.
+The `mode` can be one of: `rotate` or `distort`.

 ```jsx
 import React, { Component } from 'react'